SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Get_a_certificate_proxy.md

 The ritual for getting the certificate and proxy goes like this:

-    kinit "${USER}@FNAL.GOV"                                                     # get your Kerberos authentication setup cigetcert                                                              # (if not already there) cigetcert -s 'fifebatch.fnal.gov'                                            # ask for a certificate voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Analysis'  # create a "proxy" from the certificate
+    kinit "${USER}@FNAL.GOV"                                                     # get your Kerberos authentication kx509                                                                        # ask for a certificate
+    voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Analysis'  # create a "proxy" from the certificate

 > Make sure UPS is set up first (e.g.